studyportals/Vue-Config/README.md

 }
 ```

-## "But my application requires a package to run on a different version"

-In that case, that specific package can be updated, but you **first** need to
-**align with all the other teams that have a Vue application to re-deploy once the
-version is changed**, to avoid any conflicts between applications that depend on
-the same `vue-config`-based library file.
+## How does it work?

+This package is created with the [DLLPlugin](https://webpack.js.org/plugins/dll-plugin/).
+A manifest is created on the side, which is used by the [DllReferencePlugin](https://webpack.js.org/plugins/dll-plugin/#dllreferenceplugin) to map dependencies.